hearth-rs/hearth/DESIGN.md

 repeatedly perform complex actions without needing to compile and spawn a new Hearth process or to compile and run a new native process.

-The CLI program is named `hearth-ctl` and has multiple subcommands that each perform a different operation on the runtime.
+The CLI program is named `ctl` and has multiple subcommands that each perform a different operation on the runtime.
 Hearth may add more subcommands as needed, but at the current time of writing it is known that they include: